angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 This pile plays around the following:

-- :card[Warping Wail]
+- Up to 2 pieces of removal
-- Unavailability of Predict/Ideas Unbound
+- Unavailability of a _draw_ spell
-- :card[Stifle] for the first Oracle
+- A :card[Stifle] effect on the first Oracle trigger
-- Removal for both Oracles
 - Countermagic for the first Oracle

 If your opponent deals with TO with its trigger on the stack, you could be